 Credit Union for several years.
 In-between my full

 time job and marriage, I was starting horses

 undersaddle on the side as my "hobby".
 I also got

 conditioning my personal horse for endurance

 races of 25-50 miles, which I am still actively

 In 2013 my husband and I moved to Kittitas County where I had been presented with an opportunity to pursue my horse career dream.
 I continued to work with several more young horses, starting them undersaddle.
 Since then, I have opened Longevity Equine, LLC offering training, lessons and clinics.
 I focus on the fundamentals and safety that help build a lasting partnership between horse and owner.
 I have found with a strong foundation, the possibilities are endless for any career or leisure path you wish to take together.

 I take a lot of special attention to the horses needs that are under my care and training.
 I am familiar with rehab and suitable ground training and under saddle exercises to get horses back into work and training.
 I take a lot of interest in both the physical and mental training plans needed to bring a horse along towards it's career goals or purpose.
 I have a philosophy of "taking the time it takes", not pushing or rushing any sort of training while making and achieving reasonable expectations and goals.
-Those slow building blocks really build the castle over time!

 I am currently teaching clinics as well as providing training and riding instruction out of the beautiful training facilities of Elk Haven Equestrian Center in Cle Elum, WA.